 So, do you need a prescription for oxygen?
 The answer is yes, but let’s explore why you might receive that prescription.

 Because every cell in your body relies on oxygen to function properly, a doctor will prescribe supplemental oxygen if they find that you are not getting sufficient oxygen on your own.
 You might receive your oxygen prescription from your primary care physician, a palliative care doctor or a pulmonologist.
 There are any number of specialty physicians who might determine that you are in need of medical oxygen.
-Because oxygen therapy is prescribed for a number of different causes for breathing difficulties, including breathlessness, hypoxemia and hypoxia, the doctor that prescribes your oxygen therapy will likely be the doctor treating your present condition.
-Most often, however, the prescribing doctor will be a pulmonary specialist since they specialize in diseases of the lungs and bronchial tubes.
+Oxygen therapy is prescribed for a number of different causes for breathing difficulties, including breathlessness, hypoxemia and hypoxia; therefore, the doctor that prescribes your oxygen therapy will likely be the doctor treating your present condition.
+Most often the prescribing doctor will be a pulmonary specialist since they specialize in diseases of the lungs and bronchial tubes.

 In order to determine how much oxygen you are currently getting and, accordingly, how much supplemental oxygen you will need, your doctor will administer a number of tests to ascertain your oxygen level.
 These tests will likely include the following: